BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 6 months may be granted for subsequent treatment of persistent, recurrent, or metastatic cervical cancer, as a single agent.

-Authorization of 6 months may be granted for continued treatment in members requesting reauthorization for an indication listed in Section II when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 6 months may be granted for continued treatment in members requesting reauthorization for an indication listed in the Coverage Criteria section when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

 MEDICATION QUANTITY LIMITS